OWASP Top Ten – Server Side Request Forgery (SSRF)

 Testing the application’s defense mechanisms, such as input validation.

+As we can see, SSRFs can be very impactful.
+If you’re a penetration tester or bug bounty hunter, you can show heavy impact with them.
 Want to see some more SSRF?
 Check out the links below.
 And as always, reach out to Brackish Security if you want to Make the Bad Guys Salty!